Zilliqa/ZRC/zrcs/zrc-2.md

-(* @param from:        Address of the token_owner whose balance is decreased.                           *) (* @param to:          Address of the recipient whose balance is increased.                             *) (* @param amount:      Amount of tokens to be sent.                                                     *) transition operatorSend(from: ByStr20, to: ByStr20, amount: Uint128)
+(* @param from:        Address of the token_owner whose balance is decreased.                           *) (* @param to:          Address of the recipient whose balance is increased.                             *) (* @param amount:      Amount of tokens to be sent.                                                     *) transition OperatorSend(from: ByStr20, to: ByStr20, amount: Uint128)
 ```

 **Arguments:**